 First Aid Checklist for the Workplace

 Accidents can happen in any business environment.
-Be prepared with a stocked first aid kit.
-This way, you and everyone in the office can handle emergencies when they arise.
+Be prepared with a stocked first aid kit so employees can handle emergencies when they arise.

 The First Aid Kit Box

-Any box or soft bag can hold your first aid supplies.
-However, consider a container that features the international Red Cross symbol, a white cross on a red background.
-That way, employees can quickly grab the right box when they respond to an emergency.
+Any box or soft bag can hold your first aid supplies, but a container marked with the international Red Cross symbol (a white cross on a red background) helps responders find the kit quickly.

 Bandages and Gauze

-A variety of sterile adhesive bandages and gauze pads handle minor scrapes, burns and cuts.
-Stock an assortment of sizes along with at least 10 yards each of one-inch-wide cloth tape and four-inch-wide gauze.
+Include a variety of sterile adhesive bandages and gauze pads to treat scrapes, burns, and cuts.
+Stock an assortment of sizes plus at least 10 yards each of one-inch cloth tape and four-inch gauze.

 Medical Tools

-In addition to surgical scissors that cut tape and gauze, stock tweezers, a splint, scalpel and tongue depressors in your first aid kits.
-Be sure each tool is sterilized and sealed.
+Keep surgical scissors for cutting tape and gauze, tweezers, a splint, scalpels, and tongue depressors.
+Make sure each tool is sterilized and individually sealed.

 Gloves and Masks

-Surgical rubber gloves and surgical masks reduce the spread of infection and protect your employees.
-Stock sealed gloves and masks in the first aid kit.
+Surgical rubber gloves and masks reduce infection risk and protect both the responder and the injured person.
+Store sealed gloves and masks in the kit.

 Medication and Ointments